TJCAJ/memorycardgame/README.md

 ### **User/Visitor Goals**

 WESTERN MEMORIES has been designed to be easily accessible and fun for all ages.
 It is a grid-style card game where the user is expected to flip as many matching cards as possible and keep them locked before the time is up.
 This is testing the users memory skills.
 Design and styling is responsive to different media screen sizes.
-A preset timer iniates a counter as the user press the start button.
-When the time is up a message of _"Time up"_ is displayed for the user.
+A preset timer iniates a counter as the user clicks a card.
+When the time is up a message of _Time up_ or _Well done_ is displayed for the user.

 ### **First-Time User/Visitor**